diederickh/roxlu_experimental/README.md

   - `ROXLU_WITH_OSX_NATIVE`

-- `ROXLU_GL_CORE3`: if you want to target openGL 3.2 core profile, forward compat.
+- Some defines are set based on the `ROXLU_WITH_*` define you're using.
+These are

-- `ROXLU_DEBUG:` enable verbose output for e.g. opengl shaders @todo maybe just use NDEBUG
+  - `ROXLU_GL_CORE3`   if you want to target openGL 3.2 core profile, forward compat.
-- `GLEW_STATIC`: when using the cmake files this set for you. when you target < 3.x, make sure to define this in you preprocessor settings. @todo: this will be set in the GL header depending on the set ROXLU_WITH_* preprocessor flag
+  - `GLEW_STATIC`      when using the cmake files this set for you. when you target < 3.x, make sure to define this in you preprocessor settings. @todo: this will be set in the GL header depending on the set ROXLU_WITH_* preprocessor flag

 Using roxlu lib and the addons
 ------------------------------
 - Preprocessor flags (choose the one which fits your project)
   - `ROXLU_WITH_OPENFRAMEWORKS`
   - `ROXLU_WITH_GLFW3_AND_GLXW`
   - `ROXLU_WITH_OPENFRAMEWORKS`
   - `ROXLU_WITH_OSX_NATIVE`

 - Include paths:

-`roxlu/lib/include/`
+  - `roxlu/lib/include/`

 - Source files:

-`roxlu/lib/src/*.cpp`
+  - `roxlu/lib/src/*.cpp`

 Dependencies
 ============